iwanders/pico2w_thing_91c27/board/README.md

 Capacitor C8, decoupling on vbat:
-- Switched it to 0603, because there's plenty of space there.
+- Switched it to 0603, because there's plenty of space there (and more available)
 - `1276-1044-1-ND`
 - https://www.digikey.ca/en/products/detail/samsung-electro-mechanics/CL10A475KP8NNNC/3886702